microsoft/Fabric-RTA-FlightStream/README.md

 With the power of the KQL language and its native geospatial functions, we can now detect in real time the aircrafts that are non-compliant.

+#### 4. Advanced Geospatial Monitoring at Petabyte (PB) scale

-4. Additionally, we can display geojson shapes around areas; for example, Newark international.
+Additionally, we can display geojson shapes around areas; for example, Newark international.
 Then we can switch to a Microsoft Fabric KQL Queryset that detects violations to raise alerts using Microsoft Fabric Data Activator Reflex.

 Now that we have an easy way to detect these situations, James can focus his effort on proactive noise mitigations by working with air traffic control to avoid these situations in the future.

-5. Lastly, we have a KQL Queryset that forecasts the plane’s altitude and uses that to predict if the next data point(s) will be in violation of the noise regulations.
+Lastly, we have a KQL Queryset that forecasts the plane’s altitude and uses that to predict if the next data point(s) will be in violation of the noise regulations.

-Welcome to the power of Real-time Analytics with Microsoft Fabric! 💚
+#### Welcome to Real-time Analytics with Microsoft Fabric! 💚

 ## Contributing